PeterWone/Antipodean/notes/Interlude-Bridge.-2.13-to-2.14.md

         - **Beeswax**: Useful for waterproofing and as a soft sealant, though supplies are limited by the number of hives.
         - **Tallow**: Rendered animal fat, used for soft seals and as a component in mixtures.
         - **Clay**: For temporary or low-pressure seals, especially in plumbing or storage.
         - **Bitumen (if available)**: Natural asphalt, sticky and waterproof, but not always present in the valley.
+Most bitumen is salvaged from old roads, parking lots, or derelict infrastructure left by the state.
+It requires labor-intensive collection and reprocessing, and may contain gravel or debris that must be removed before use in seals or waterproofing.
         - **Oiled paper or cloth**: Used for gaskets and as a flexible barrier, though not as durable as rubber.
         - **Plant fiber (felted wool, flax, hemp)**: Can be compressed to form gaskets or packing.
         - **Cement or lime putty**: For rigid, permanent seals in masonry or ceramic work.
+The community can produce lime by calcining (heating) local limestone or shells in a kiln, then slaking it with water to make lime putty.
+True cement (Portland cement) is more complex, requiring a blend of limestone and clay fired at high temperatures, but basic lime mortars and plasters are achievable with valley resources.
+Salvaged cement from abandoned construction sites may also supplement supplies.
+Stale or set cement from old bags can sometimes be reprocessed by crushing and remixing, though its strength and reliability are reduced compared to fresh cement.
         - **Recycled materials**: Old rubber, plastics, or synthetic sealants from scavenged sources, used sparingly and with care.
 Plastics are readily salvaged from the vast quantities discarded by the state, providing a valuable—if finite—resource for gaskets, containers, and improvised parts.
     - Pine resin, in particular, is highlighted as the valley’s most practical and abundant sealant, with the community developing techniques for collecting, purifying, and applying it to a variety of sealing and waterproofing tasks.
     - Pine resin is the valley’s primary sealant: abundant pine trees allow for large-scale collection and processing.
 Pine resin can be used as-is for waterproofing, or combined with beeswax, tallow, or plant oils to make more flexible or adhesive sealants.
 It is suitable for gaskets, waterproofing, and as a base for varnishes and glues.